mpaulweeks/bookmarks-jekyll/_posts/2018-02-27-edh-colors.md

 White and Red can be great assist colors, but they both lack key tools.
 Unfortunately, combining them doesn't cover any weaknesses.
 While you gain with a few very powerful gold cards, you lose the mono artifact doublers like <card-text name="Caged Sun"></card-text>.

 You can make good Boros decks.
-I've seen solid wins from <card-text name="Aurelia"></card-text> and other powerhouses.
+I've seen solid wins from <card-text name="Aurelia, the Warleader"></card-text> and other powerhouses.
 But I have seen just as many (if not more) games where the Boros player just...fizzled out.
 One too many wraths later, they can no longer afford their Commander tax and enter top deck mode.
 These colors alone just aren't well equipped for long, multiplayer games.

 You can make it work, but it's a handicap.
 So while it's entirely possilbe (I have a mono Red deck as of writing), I try to steer newcomers away, lest they spend their first experinces with the format staring at a small mana base and empty hand.